hamon-in/lycaeum.in/_posts/2018-05-10-new_batch_for_lycaeum_mentoring_course.markdown

 <th class="h1"> Code comprehension</th>
 </tr>
 <tr>
 <td colspan="2"> This is a smaller project where the students are given a medium sized project with a request to add an feature or fix a bug.
-They¡¯ll have to study the project and then make the requested change.
+They'll have to study the project and then make the requested change.
 This will give students the confidence to read and understand someone elses code.
 </td>
 </tr>